Top 10 Swimming Pool Sand Filter Problems You Can Fix Yourself

 - When an O-ring or gasket becomes worn, water will go right past the filter and back to the pool.

 A leaking sand filter can happen if the filter was not fitted correctly.
 You'll want to pay particular attention to the multiport valve, spider gasket, pump pot lid, and all unions in the plumbing.
-You can solve this by inspecting the suction side and return side, everything is securely fitted and that the tank itself has not sustained damage.
+You can solve this by inspecting the suction side and return side.
+Make sure everything is securely fitted and that the tank itself has not sustained damage.